 Matthew V. DelDuca is a partner with Pepper Hamilton LLP and chair of the firm’s Labor and Employment Practice Group.
 He also is a member of the Commercial Litigation Practice Group.
 Mr. DelDuca is an experienced trial lawyer who, over the last two decades, has litigated hundreds of cases in the New Jersey state and federal courts and has tried dozens of cases to verdict.
 His trial experience includes individual and class employment cases, non-competition and trade secret litigation, complex business litigation, shareholder litigation, product liability and mass tort litigation.

-Mr. DelDuca is highly rated by Chambers USA: America’s Leading Lawyers for Business, which has noted he “stands out as a massively experienced litigator with a strong track record in cases connected to the health care and life sciences arenas” and that his strengths are his “quickly expedient responses to client queries and technical ability to deal with tricky contract negotiations.”
+Mr. DelDuca is highly rated by Chambers USA: America’s Leading Lawyers for Business, which has noted he “stands out as a massively experienced litigator with a strong track record in cases connected to the health care and life sciences arenas,” that his strengths are his “quickly expedient responses to client queries and technical ability to deal with tricky contract negotiations” and that he is “a very effective litigator and has great insights into the issues of a case.”

 Mr. DelDuca’s representations include: